basecom/FixturesPlugin/docs/helpers/media.md

 ## getDefaultFolder

-The `getDefaultFolder` method is originally copied from [shopwares core](#todo) itself and made public for use in fixtures.
+The `getDefaultFolder` method is originally copied from [shopwares core](https://github.com/shopware/shopware/blob/6.5.x/src/Core/Content/Media/MediaService.php#L132) and made public for use in fixtures.

-It searches the default folder for any given entity (for example product) and return the media folder entity or null, if not found.
+It searches for the default folder for any given entity (e.g., product) and returns the media folder entity or null if not found.

 ```php
 <?php